tomfa/aleap-slackbot/README.md

 ### Run bot locally

-Slack needs a public URL to communicate with yout bot.
+Slack needs a public URL to communicate with your bot.
 If you have set up a server running the bot, you _can_ skip this section, and test directly by pushing the code to your server.